alix-tz/escriptorium-documentation/docs/walkthrough_users.md

 ## Invite

 Not all users are allowed to send invitations.
 If you have that right, you will see "Invite" in the user menu on the top-right corner of the navigation bar, or be able to access `{base_url}/invite/`.

 The corresponding page contains a form necessary to provide the information required to send an invitation to a new user.
 When a user sends an invitation, they can associate the future user to a team they already belong to.

 ## Teams

 Users can be grouped by Teams.
-They main purpose of a team is to facilitate sharing documents or projects<!-- todo: add link to sharing documents and sharing projects -->.
+They main purpose of a team is to facilitate [sharing documents or projects](walkthrough_collaborate.md).
 Teams are also helpful to identify a group of people working on the same project or coming from the same institution.

-It is possible to manage teams from the Profile page. <!-- todo: add link to "Profile" -->Team management include creating a team, leaving a team, adding or removing members from a team, transfering ownership to another memer.
+It is possible to manage teams from the [Profile page](#review-and-edit-your-profile).
+Team management includes:

+- Creating a team,
+- Leaving a team,
+- Adding or removing members from a team,
+- Transfering ownership to another memer.

 Only the owner of a team is allowed to add or remove members or to transfer ownership.
 The owner of a team cannot leave it without first transfering the ownership to another user.